Kaltsoon/data-management-and-databases/slidev/06-grouping.md

 - The `HAVING` clause is used to filter the groups based on the aggregate function result
 - Subqueries are queries within another query
 - Subqueries can be used in a `SELECT` statement in the `WHERE` clause, `SELECT` list, `HAVING` clause, `FROM` clause, and `WITH` clause
-- The `WITH` clause is used to create a temporary named result set, known as common table expression (CTE)
+- The `WITH` clause is used to create a temporary named result table, known as common table expression (CTE)